 - Develop an understanding of intergroup dialogue as a practice for addressing social justice issues, and practice key dialogic skills

 - Increase awareness of themselves as individuals and as members of social groups through exploring commonalities and differences

 - Address the impact of individual, group, and institutional racism on race/ethnic relations in a US context and at Mt Holyoke College

 - Identify actions that foster positive and socially just relations across different social identities among students who attend Mount Holyoke College

 In this intergroup dialogue, students will actively participate in two days (16 hours) of semi-structured, face-to-face meetings with students from other social identity groups.
 Students will learn from each other’s' perspectives, read and discuss relevant reading material, and explore their own and other groups’ experiences in various social and institutional contexts.
 Students will also explore ways of taking action to create change and bridge differences at the interpersonal and social/community levels.
 This weekend dialogue experience may be taken for academic credit (1) or non-credit.

-This course is a prerequisite to an 8 week STUDENT FACILITATOR TRAINING COURSE Spring 2018, designed for students interested in learning how to facilitate intergroup dialogues.
-Students who participate in the 8 week course will pre-qualify to co-facilitate Fall 2018 Intergroup Dialogues.
+This course is a prerequisite to an 8 week STUDENT FACILITATOR TRAINING COURSE Spring 2019, designed for students interested in learning how to facilitate intergroup dialogues.